 If results are as expected, check the wiring and connectors for looseness or damage and remedy as necessary

-Confirmed Repair: In this case, the APP voltage tests were in specifications so the technician replaced the APP sensor.
+Confirmed Repair: In this case, the APP voltage tests were within specifications so the technician replaced the APP sensor.
 He adjusted the throttle cable to specifications and cleared the DTC.
 There was no need for reprogramming.
 A quick test drive confirmed the problem was repaired.